phelim-h/encord-agents/docs/editor_agents/modal.md

 ![Modal environment variable configuration](../assets/modal_setup_env_variable.png)

-This setup will allow `encord-agents` to authenticate with Encord via the provided key.
+This setup allows `encord-agents` to authenticate with Encord using the provided key.

-## Inspecting the modal template

-Next, let's have a look at a template for creating an endpoint that can be used for defining an Editor Agent.
+## STEP 2: Installation

-Do make sure that you have installed `encord-agents` and `modal`:
+Ensure that you have installed `encord-agents` and `modal`:

 ```shell
 python -m venv venv